Mole and Milia Removal San Diego

 - Keep the treated area clean and moisturized.
-If you have a bandage or other dressing protecting the spot where you had a mole removed, be sure to change these as instructed.
+If you have a bandage or other dressing protecting the spot where a mole was removed, be sure to change it as instructed.

 - Wear sunscreen when going outside.
-You should already be following this instruction as part of your daily skin care routine, but it becomes even more crucial to protect your skin from future sun damage after you have had a treatment such as mole and milia removal.
+You should already be following this instruction as part of your skincare routine, but it becomes even more crucial to protect your skin from future sun damage after you have had a treatment such as a mole and milia removal.

 Frequently Asked Questions About San Diego Mole and Milia Removal